 - Identify main subject areas you need to understand: - Relevant legal, police procedural or forensics details for suspense plots - Geographic locations - Psychology-for a relationship book, maybe you want to find articles on children of alcoholics, abusive wife syndrome, etc. to flesh out your story - Read articles and/or textbooks. - Interview experts in the field. - Family, friends, and/or websites can help you identify leading experts. - Cold calling is also perfectly acceptable.
 Most of police/FBI offices have public affairs officers whose jobs are to take calls from the aspiring writers, er, the general public.
 If you explain what kind of information you need, they will help match you up with a suitable officer for an interview. - Be professional: Do as much preliminary research as you can up front.
 Rather than put someone on the spot, make an appointment to officially interview the person, then call back.
-If you need a lot of technical information, you can fax your questions to the person in advance so they understand what sort of things you want.
+If you need a lot of technical information, you can fax your questions to the person in advance so they understand what sort of things you are looking for.
 Also, don't be argumentative-you're not an investigative reporter, you are a fiction writer and these people are speaking to you out of professional courtesy.
 Finally, be appreciative.
 Always thank the person for their time, both on the phone and with a written note.
-Generally, you will end up with a few follow up questions, so you want this person to be willing to take your call again.
+Generally, you will end up with a few follow up questions, so you want this person to be willing to take your call again. - Corresponding Emotional Stage: Even greater euphoria.
+I am brilliant.
+My plot is brilliant, and now, with the inclusion of this wonderful information on the mating habits of wild sea mammals, I will be even greater than brilliant.
+Julia Roberts/Brad Pitt, here I come!